Turtini/openshift-vm-demo/README.md

 * Container-native storage
 * Cluster storage class

-The template will create a Persistent Volume Claim (PVC)
+The template will create a Persistent Volume Claim (PVC) using the defaults.
+You do not have to change the Storage Class for our demo.

 Example size: